iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 Symfony Mailer has its own template naming conventions, so we will need to rename the templates that we used with Swiftmail.
 For example, after switching to Symfony Mailer our site has templates named like this:

-`node--article--email-html.html.twig` which is for an `article` content type node being displayed in its `email-html` view.
+`node--article--email-html.html.twig` which is for our *Article* content type node being displayed in its `email-html` view.

 And now we will probably need Xdebug to see exactly what data we are being passed in `$variables` so at this point I will refer those of you who, like me are without  PHPStorm by choice or necessity, to a previous post where I describe how to simply deploy [PHP 8.1's Xdebug 3](https://iainhouston.com/atom_xdebug_client/)  with my editor of choice, Atom (April 2022).

-Also we have `email.html.twig` which takes the place of `swiftmail.html.twig` which is used to wrap the _body_ of our simplenews messages.
-(I think we based the following on a helpful Mailchimp blog post):
+Then we have `email.html.twig` which takes the place of `swiftmail.html.twig` which is used to wrap the _body_ of our simplenews messages.
+(I think we based the following Microsoft client-friendly HTML on a helpful Mailchimp blog post):

 ```html
 <!DOCTYPE html>